gameguild-gg/website/README.md

 # Game Guild Platform

-Game Guild is a game dev community.
+We are a **game dev** community.
-We aim to revolutionize the way game developers:
+Our main goal is to revolutionize the way game developers:
 - **Collaborate**: with others in workshops and lectures online and in person.
 - **Learn**: learn from mentors and other more experienced developers.
 - **Monetize**: their creations.